raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 By reading this guide you will learn:
 * how to build an Astro Pi and how to use it
-* how to write a Python program that meets the constraints imposed from working on the ISS .
+* how to write a Python program that meets the constraints imposed from working on the ISS.
 In particular, you'll learn about which Python libraries are available aboard the ISS, as well as some common Python use-cases including:
   * how to run your program for 3 hours
   * how to find the location of the ISS
   * how to save data captured from the sensors and the camera